SAP-samples/btp-s4hana-kyma-business-process-extension/README.md

 ## How to Obtain Support

-In case you find a bug, or you need additional support, please [open an issue](https://github.com/SAP-samples/btp-s4hana-kyma-business-process-extension/issues/new) in GitHub.
+In case you find a bug, or you need additional support, please open an issue here in GitHub.

 ## License

 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.